MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/run-nodejs-virtual-machine.md

     cd myapp && ls -l
     ```

-1. You should see contents like, representing the GitHub repository cloned into the virtual machine and the npm package files:
+1. You should see contents representing the GitHub repository cloned into the virtual machine and the npm package files:

     ```console
     -rw-r--r--   1 root root   891 Nov 11 20:23 cloud-init-github.txt